 Click on image to download your free copy.

 By the way, don’t forget to share this with your kids.
-They are now halfway through their school year.
-Visual Progress Trackers are a fun way to boost that mid-year enthusiasm slump as they return to school (and exams?) after the holiday break.
+Whether they are starting the school year, or smack in the middle of it, Visual Progress Trackers are a fun way to boost their experience.

 This is the third post of a 3-part series.
 Part 1 and Part 2 have different types of Progress Trackers.
 Download the chart that best suits your goal, and post it where you will see it every day.
 Then take it one day at a time.